AmsaleTsige/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task 4 Write a program that printss the alphabet in lowercase task 5 Write a program that prints all single digit number of base 10 starting from 0. task 6 Write a program that prints all single digit numbers of base 10 starting from 0.
+task 4 Write a program that printss the alphabet in lowercase task 5 Write a program that prints all single digit number of base 10 starting from 0. task 6 Write a program that prints all single digit numbers of base 10 starting from 0. task 7 Write a program that prints the lowercase alphabet in reverse.